joshuacroff/Find-Freeway-to-Freeway-Interchanges/README.md

 ## Problem Statement

 You are given a simplified version of a travel model network of the Bay Area.
-Thisnetwork is made up of links and nodes.
-Each link can beuniquely identified by itsA node and B node, with trafficflowing from A to B. Each link is also characterized by itsfacility type (FT).
+This network is made up of links and nodes.
+Each link can be uniquely identified by its A node and B node, with traffic flowing from A to B. Each link is also characterized by its facility type (FT).
 The facility type definitions are shown in the table below:

 |Facility Type    |FT   |
 |-----------------|-----|